daraghbland/RotateRepo/README.md

 # Node Instructions:

-data.js contains the Rotator 'class', defined as a function, with the rotate function declared inside.
+data.js contains the Rotator 'class', with the rotate function declared inside.
 The Rotator function is exported for use outside of the file.

 The rotate method takes in two parameters, an imageData object and a rotation angle, in radians.

-app.js is provided for conveniance as it contains an import of the exported Rotator class.
+app.js is provided for convenience as it contains an import of the exported Rotator class.
 Parameters will have to be provided for the rotate method here.

 To run in node, first download and install node on your machine, and navigated to the directory where app.js, data.js and start.js are.